 - 2-3 fresh Strawberries (to top)

-- Prepare a tall 6 inches baking pan with a round parchment paper, set it aside.
+- Prepare a tall 6 inches baking pan (see notes, point 5) with a round parchment paper, set it aside.
 Next, blend fresh strawberries in a blender and set the puree aside too.

 - In a medium bowl combine egg yolks, oil, milk, strawberry puree, food coloring and strawberry extract.
 Beat till combined well.